Unlimited stock market payouts sounds pretty good, doesn’t it?

 How Does The Income On Demand Strategy Work?

-The sales page does a good job of hyping the Income On Demand system up, and making it sound super super simple.
+The sales page does a good job of hyping the Income On Demand system up, and making it sound super simple.
 But it only vaguely explains how the system actually works.

 I mean, fair enough if they want to protect their secrets.
 But a general explanation of what the program is about and how it works would help people make a more informed decision.